buildpacks/rfcs/text/0000-builder-spec.md

 # Summary
 [summary]: #summary
 A Builder is a critical tool in the CNB ecosystem, and yet, is largely [unspecified][spec-issue-builder].
-This RFC proposes that we should add an extension spec, defining builders, as well as clarifying the usage/consumption (or at least, the existence) of builders in the:
+This RFC proposes that we should add a rigorous description of builders in the [distribution specification][distribution-spec], and clarify the usage/existence of builders in the [platform specification][platform-spec]
-* [Buildpack specification][buildpacks-spec]
-* [Platform specification][platform-spec]
-* [Distribution specification][distribution-spec]

 # Definitions
 [definitions]: #definitions